Frequently Ask Questions

 Can I bring alcoholic drinks?

 Is there food available?
 Yes.
 Typical event vendor fare is available.
 If you can’t find it ask one of the uniformed Boy Scouts who are all around the grounds.
-If you are a subscriber, you may elect to attend the luncheon in the clubhouse.
+If you are a patron, you may elect to attend the luncheon in the clubhouse.
 Reservations are required.
 Reserve by calling Radnor Hunt, 610-644-4439.

 May I bring my dog?